techrcoder/Assisty/README.md

 Check out the TestFlight Beta! <a href="https://testflight.apple.com/join/grjyECa8"> Join the Assisty 4 Beta </a>

+**Warning:** I have lost access to my developer account and am in the process of reclaiming/transferring it.
+This means that I am unable to launch my latest updates to testflight.
+Currently the iPad os version of the app is stuck with developer tools that I had mistakenly set to auto=true on and cannot be removed as that feature did not get sent with the updates to the beta before I lost access to the acount.
+My apologies for any incovenience, I will post back here whence I have new betas from a new developer account. <br>
+  -Rohan

-!!!
-The current TestFlight build has expired, I will be releasing a new one in January 2025.
-Email me at rohanpatel123@gmail.com if you have any requests for information on the status of this project.
+Email me at rohanpatel123@gmail.com if you have any requests for information on the status of this project and/or for other inquiries.

 ## Project Background Info
 This project was started after the COVID-19 lockdowns in France.
 Developed using Swift (SwiftUI + UIKit mix), bits of Java, some Ojbective-C, Create-ML and Python.
 I am a high school junior studying the IB, graduating class of 2025.
 This has been my passion project for much of the last few years as a way to explore coding, computer science, and more recently AI.
 I started coding in 3rd Grade after taking a class at UCode in Los Angeles.
 This project combines local-ML processes with productivity focused structures to provide a complete experience.